Avantikaa/CancerDetection/README.md

-breast cancer detection with ML
+Cancer Detection with SVM and KNN